 Will Artificial Intelligence replace Jobs?

-However, there is always scope for other fields opening up.
+However, there is always scope for other fields to open up.
 With new technology, there come opportunities too.
 Just that the requirement or the skill set would be different.
 If for example, driverless cars can replace driving jobs, we’ll need a skilled workforce that can maintain these cars.

 Can Super AI be dangerous?

 The above facts about artificial intelligence are not comprehensive.
-I will come up with another article in a while where we’ll talk more of myths about artificial intelligence.
+I will come up with another article in a while where we’ll talk more about myths about artificial intelligence.